augustokk/Azure-fundamentals-AZ900/README.md

 For an in-depth study experience, explore our detailed Word documentation.
 This study note provides clear explanations using various analogies to enhance your understanding of complex concepts.

 [Study Notes](https://github.com/augustokk/Azure-fundamentals-AZ900/blob/main/azure%20az900.docx)
+By downloading the file, you will have access to the Word Document.

 ## PowerPoint Presentation

 Visualize the main topics with our PowerPoint presentation, featuring clear explanations accompanied by images and analogies for easier comprehension.

 [PowerPoint Presentation](https://github.com/augustokk/Azure-fundamentals-AZ900/releases/tag/v1.0)
+By downloading the file, you will have access to the PowerPoint presentation.

 ## Test Yourself